prechelt/pomalevi/README.md

 A couple of couples of hours later here we go.

+## Pros and cons

+Pro:
+- Pomalevi-plus-Powerpoint produces very useful output with little effort
+- Subsequent changes are easy to make, your lecture videos become maintainable

+Con:
+- Depending on how fast your computer is, re-creating a pomalevi video takes a substantial amount of time during which your machine is very busy.

+In my case, it is typically about 1.5x the video play time, the bigger part of which is needed by the Powerpoint video export.

-## How to install it
+## How to install `pomalevi`

-This is a crude and minimal solution, with no readthedocs documentation, no release process, and no pip package.
+This is so far a crude and minimal solution, with no readthedocs documentation, no release process, and no pip package.